nils-ost/TMNF-TimeAttackServer/docs/configuration.md

   * filter->is_internet = 0 (no)

 Finally after creating your own MatchSetting you now need to tell TMNFD to use them.
 Just open `/opt/middleware/tmnfd/config.json` and enter the MatchSetting's filename in the attribute `active_matchsetting`.
 Save the file and restart tmnfd `systemctl restart tmnfd`

+## HotSeat-Mode

+New in version 1.2.0 is the HotSeat-Mode where only one Challenge is play on one static station.
+If you like to read more on how to configure this mode jump to the [HotSeat-Mode Configuration](hotseatmode.md).
+But if you like to configure the normal mode or want to have some detailed information of all the configuration options, keep on reading.

 ## Advanced